dakujem/latter/readme.md

 In most cases, a new `Latte\Engine` instance should be created for each template render.
 That is why a _factory_ service should be defined.
 That is, every time the service is requested from the service container, a new instance will be returned.

-> Check out the documentation for the container you are using to configure this step correctly.
+> 💡 Check out the documentation for the service container or framework you are using to configure this step correctly.

 ```php
 $container->set('latte', $container->factory(function () use ($container) {